floppes/RTD266xFlash/README.md

 ### Method 2: Firmware images with Python script ###

 For this method you need a Raspberry Pi running a current version of Raspbian or any derivative.
 Use a standard HDMI cable to connect the display to the Raspberry Pi.
-In your `/boot/config.txt` file you need to add the following line to enable the I²C on HDMI interface:
+In your `/boot/config.txt` file you need to add the following line to enable the IÂ²C on HDMI interface:

 `dtparam=i2c2_iknowwhatimdoing`

+For RP4 and modern firmware need to replace line

+`dtoverlay=vc4-fkms-v3d`

+to

+`dtoverlay=vc4-kms-v3d`

-You will also need to install the I²C Python library with this command:
+You will also need to install the IÂ²C Python library with this command:

 `sudo apt-get install python-smbus`

-After a reboot, enable the I²C driver by executing:
+After a reboot, enable the IÂ²C driver by executing:

 `sudo raspi-config`

 Navigate to `Interfacing Options`, `I2C` and select `Yes`.
 Use `Back` and `Finish` to leave the configuration tool.

+Get list of i2c bus

+`i2cdetect -l`

-You can then scan for I²C devices with this command:
+You can then scan for IÂ²C devices with this command:

-`sudo i2cdetect -y 2`
+`sudo i2cdetect -y I2CBUS`

+where **I2CBUS** is integer portId

 It should find a device at address `4a`.